sashacsy/arca-docs/docs/migration/migration-tasks/post-migration.md

 If you want a mediated process for self-submission, follow the [self-submission setup instructions](/arca-docs/how-to/processes/self-submission/).

+## Configure Pathauto

+If you want to set up custom URLs for your objects, you will need to [configure the Pathauto module](/arca-docs/how-to/display/pathauto/).

+This configuration happens after objects are migrated.
+Once you have configured it in the way you want it, we will run a script to apply the new paths to all migrated objects.

 ## Theme customizations

 Customize your theming as you see fit.
 You can modify colours, logos, etc. via the Appearance menu at `/admin/appearance/settings/dgi_i8_base`.